 This is another a very important option, It will reduce your post, page, and feed creation time.
 Enable it by checking the box.

 Object Cache, Enable it by checking the box and scroll down for another option.

 Another option is Browser Cache which is already enabled if not then make sure to enable it.
 This will reduce your server load and decrease response time by using the cache available in site visitor’s web browsers.

 Now go to Performance>Page Cache and check all options which I have highlighted in the below image.
 And click save all settings, leave all other settings as default.

-Go to Performance>Minify and do same settings as shown in the image, leave others as default.
+Go to Performance>Minify and do the same settings as shown in the image, leave others as default.

-Do same settings as shown in the image below.
+Do the same settings as shown in the image below.